LeslieDancey/FME_Desktop_Advanced/custom_transformer_types.md

 Both type of transformer can be used in an FME workspace, and there are various advantages and disadvantages to each type.

 **Embedded Transformers**

+Embedded transformers are perhaps easier to understand and have the advantage of needing no external files, as their definition is embedded into the workspace.
+However, an embedded transformer cannot easily be shared with other users, unless they are given a copy of the same workspace, and it is not easy to maintain a consistent definition among several users.

+**Linked Transformers**

+As a separate file, linked transformers are perhaps a little harder to understand and manage.
+However, a linked custom transformer is much easier to share among users: any number of users can use the same custom transformer definition.
+Additionally, maintenance is easier too because any changes made to the definition are automatically propagated to any workspace that uses it.